pacoccino/stellar-portal/README.md

 - Show QR codes
 - Add memo to operations
 - Dataviz with useful graphs about the market
-- All the other Horizon stuff not implemented ;)
+- All the other Horizon stuff not implemented yet ;)

 ### Security

 When you enter your keys in the app, nothing is sent to any server, it is only kept locally.
 We don't rely on any backend to store your keys.
-So the privacy of your data is left to the browser that you use.
+The privacy of your data is left to the browser that you use.

-It is planned to store accountIds and keys into the local storage for returning user, that will be encrypted them with a password.
+It is planned to store accountIds and keys into the local storage for returning user, which will be encrypted by a password.

 ### Bugs and ideas